Sathvik-kota/Reinforcement-learning-for-continuous-authentication/README.md

  C Update (2)-Defines how often the target network is updated, stabilizing training.
 </li>
 <li>
- Reward Function - The reward system guides the model’s learning <br> Correct Prediction:+1 point for true positives (TP) or false positives (FP).   <br>
+ Reward Function - The reward system guides the model’s learning .<br> Correct Prediction:+1 point for true positives (TP) or false positives (FP).   <br>
 Misclassification: 1 point for false negatives (FN) or other incorrect predictions.<br>
 Purpose: Reinforces the model to favor correct predictions while penalizing incorrect ones.